brikell69/stackgeek-gaeb/README.md

 The site is built using the GAEB project hosted on Github: http://github.com/gae-boilerplate.
 Any modifications made to the StackGeek site which are core to the project should be submitted to GAEB directly for pull requests.

 ##More to come...
+I'll add more here as we go on.
+Instructions, etc.